ghubb00/ghubb00.github.io/_pages/about.md

   - /about.html
 ---

-Gregory Hubbard is a current second-year medical student (M2) at Eastern Virginia Medical School passionate about healthcare and medical education.
+Gregory Hubbard is a current third-year medical student (M3) at Eastern Virginia Medical School passionate about healthcare and medical education.
 I am particularly interested in the molecular and immunogenic basis of chronic disease.
 My current research focuses on the paracrine mediators of cellular injury and the immunogenic factors that preclude pathogenesis.

 # Academic Activity